 Perhaps that will let you overlook the extra calories.

 I know everyone that came to our table liked it and there was only a tiny bit leftover which was quickly eaten the next day.
 You could keep it in an air-tight container for a few days but I would not freeze it.
 Don't worry it's so good I doubt there will be much left to keep.

 - 2 - 1 pound bags frozen spinach chopped - thawed and drained

 - 1 cup panko bread crumbs

-Saute onions and garlic in olive oil in a large pan, on medium heat for a few minutes, making sure the garlic does not burn.
+- Saute onions and garlic in olive oil in a large skillet, on medium heat for a few minutes, making sure the garlic does not burn.

 - Add spinach and salt and pepper.

 - Stir and continue to saute for about 2-3 minutes.

 - Add cream to the spinach mixture and combine well.